AndresNeron/CryptoCrawler/README.md

 To enable live trading, you must provide a Binance API key with **trading permissions** in your `.env` file.

 > Use this feature in testing mode.
 > ⚠️If you use this feature in real mode is at your own risk.
-It is strongly recommended to test in test mode or with a paper trading setup before committing real funds.
+It is strongly recommended to probe in test mode or with a paper trading setup before committing real funds.

 # Requirements